Frequently Asked Questions

 How can I put checkmarks in past days?

-Open the statistics page for a certain habit, scroll down to the "History" section and press the button "Edit" located under the calendar.
+Open the statistics page for a certain habit, scroll down to the "Calendar" section and press the button "Edit" located under the calendar.
 Then, tap on the days to check or uncheck.
 You can also scroll sideways to change days further back in time.
-This feature has been available since version 1.3.0.

 How can I see the statistics page for a certain habit?